lukemartin/old_luke_is/README.md

 * Organise routes/verbs
 * GoSquared analytics
 * Make projects page just grid of images with nice hover effect, link to project direct for urls/trackings
+  * May need to split project into includes